GuestbookSign our guestbook ContactGet in touch with the authors ArchiveAll unixwerk articles since 2003

 Setting up a Wireless Network with Slackware 12

-This article describes how to setup an wireless network under Slackware 12.1 and Slackware 12.2.
+This article describes how to setup an wireless network under Slackware 12.1, 12.2, or 13.0.
 Special attention is paid to RaLink RT2500 based chipsets.

 Contents